yhirose/BibleReadingMenulet/README.md

 Features
 --------

-* One year Bible reading schedle
+* One year Bible reading schedule
 * Ministry school reading schedule (for this week and next week)